Crime scene: Types of crime scenes

+Investigators converge at a crime scene in Marylebone, London, in February 1942.
+The body of the first victim of serial killer Gordon Cummins was discovered at this location.

 Different types of crime scenes include outdoors, indoor, and conveyance.
 Outdoor crime scenes are the most difficult to investigate.
 The exposure to elements such as rain, wind, or heat, as well as animal activity, contaminates the crime scene and leads to the destruction of evidence.
 Other factors such as not properly securing the crime scene can lead to contamination of evidence.
 If a crime were committed outdoors and indoors then the outdoor crime scene is the priority.
 It is very difficult to process outdoor crime scenes at night.
 Regardless of the lighting used to enhance visibility, it is detrimental to the evidence.
 This can cause for loss and destruction of evidence, therefore if at all possible it is best to preserve a crime scene for daylight processing.

 Indoor crime scenes have a significantly lower chance of contamination because of the lack of exposure.
 The contamination here usually comes from the people factor.
 Conveyance crime scenes are crimes committed utilizing transportation, such as robbery, grand theft, carjacking, sexual battery, and homicide.
 Each type of crime scene, along with the nature of the crime committed (robbery, homicide, rape, etc.) have different procedures.
 When conveyance crime scenes are being investigated it is important to look beyond the conveyance itself.
 An example of this would be footprints or shoe impressions of someone fleeing a scene and the track of could leave evidence that the suspect pick up at the scene, such as soil, rocks, or sand.

 Reconstruction

-Crime scene reconstruction is the use of scientific methods, physical evidence, deductive reasoning, and their interrelationships to gain explicit knowledge of the series of events that surround the commission of a crime.
+Crime scene reconstruction is the use of scientific methods, physical evidence, and deductive reasoning to gain explicit knowledge of the series of events that surround the commission of a crime.
 Crime scene reconstruction helps aid in the arrest of suspects and prosecute in the court of law.
-Crime scene reconstruction is more than a crime scene reenactment, it involves more of a comprehensive approach and dedicated to finding a final resolution.
+Crime scene reconstruction is more than a crime scene reenactment, it involves more of a comprehensive approach and is dedicated to finding a final resolution.
 Crime scene reconstruction help put pieces of a case together.
 The steps to crime scene reconstruction involve: the initial walk-through and examination of the crime scene, organizing an approach for collecting evidence, formulate a theory, use the theory to track down suspects, reconciling all evidence that refutes the hypothesis or creates one.